xamarin/docs-archive/recipes/ios/shared_resources/sms/send_an_sms_or_imessage/README.md

 The Messages application will detect if the number you requested has iMessage enabled and will automatically switch to iMessage if possible.
 To trigger an iMessage to an Apple ID, replace the telephone number with the Apple ID:

 ```
-var imessageTo = NSUrl.FromString("sms:john@doe.com");
+var imessageTo = NSUrl.FromString("sms: john@doe.com");
 UIApplication.SharedApplication.OpenUrl(imessageTo);
 ```